-State law requires that all new students must present placement scores (usually ACT, ACCUPLACER, or COMPASS) or previous college credit in proficiency courses before enrolling so that they may be placed in English, mathematics, or reading courses at a level which promotes their academic success.
+Students must present placement scores or previous college credit in proficiency courses before enrolling so that they may be placed in English, mathematics, or reading courses at a level which promotes their academic success.

-Students should contact the Testing Center for the ACCUPLACER test schedule.
+Students should contact the Testing Center for the test schedule.
 One of the following forms of photo identification must be presented at check-in, or you will not be allowed to test: city, state, federal, school photo identification or yearbook picture published within the last two years.

-If a student has placement scores on the ACT, ACCUPLACER, or COMPASS that are more than four years old, the student must retest.
+If a student has placement scores that are more than four years old, the student must retest.
 A student may retest after 30 days unless an exception is made by the Vice President of Student Services.
-In some cases the ASSET Assessment may be used in place of the ACT or COMPASS Test.
 Exception to placement score requirement: upon completion of a developmental course.